SLAs

 AAI has end-to-end functionality to keep you from missing SLA deadlines and incurring the related penalties.
 The following are the main AAI features that support SLA compliance during runtime:

-• The Late Criterion that is specified for every jobstream.
+• An SLA deadline is specified for every jobstream.

-Because AAI bases its system-calculated late criterion on historical execution data, you can trust that the late deadline is a realistic and reliable metric of the process execution time.
+Because when you create jobstream AAI adds an initial system-calculated SLA that is based on historical execution data, you can trust that the late deadline is a realistic and reliable metric of the process execution time.
+Later, if you see differences in patterns of jobstream's execution runtimes over the weeks, you can configure additional SLAs for different days of the week.

 With numerous alert types, each with varying severity levels for any jobstream as well as different delivery options, not only operators but all interested parties can be informed in time to take action as required.